-The summer program is an in-person, full-time, 12-week program where fellows work in teams supported by full-time senior data science mentors and project managers as well as attend workshops, lectures, and other activities.
-As of now, we don’t believe we can replicate this experience in a virtual setting and we are planning on holding an in-person program in the summer of 2022.
-As the COVID-19 situation changes, we will follow university and government guidelines and adjust our plans accordingly.
-We will also follow CMU guidelines around vaccination requirements for the participants.
+The 2026 program is an in-person, full-time, 10-week program where fellows work in teams supported by full-time senior data science mentors and project managers as well as attend workshops, lectures, and other activities.

 The Fellowship is a project-based training program designed to produce data scientists and Ml/AI practitioners with strong skills in solving real-world problems and an understanding, excitement, and passion for solving problems with social impact.
 We have three goals (prioritized in that order):